eva-engine/eva-engine.github.io/docs/tutorials/resourceManagement.md

 ### loadSingle(resource)

-Use loadSingle to load a single resource, you don't need to add the resource to addResource, this method returns a promise.
+Use loadSingle to load a single resource, you don't need to add the resource to the `addResource` method, this method returns a promise.

 ```js
 resource